cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 * Support concurrent transaction inclusion.
 * Only optional fields are added to account state, no state migration is needed.
+* No runtime overhead when the new feature is not used.
-* Don't need to change transaction format.
+* No need to change transaction format.

 ### Negative